-We’re not talking about obvious brands like Boohoo, Mac or L'Oréal either: Lynx body spray targets women (presumably because their eponymous deodorants are often bought as gifts for well-meaning but unhygienic men).
-As do Porche, who enlisted tennis star Maria Sharapova to help them break into new markets, and the Royal Bank Of Canada who spend approximately 95% of their advertising budget targeting females in Canada and the US.
+We’re not talking about obvious brands like Boohoo, Mac or L'Oréal either: Lynx body spray targets women (source: Pathmatics), presumably because their eponymous deodorants are often bought as gifts for partners, friends or family members.

-The question is, why do marketers target women and is it a sensible strategy?
-If you’re a marketing manager, a CMO or a CTO, you probably feel some pressure to jump on the bandwagon and start pointing a significant percentage of your advertising budget at female audiences.
+The question is, why do marketers target women – and is it a sensible strategy?
+If you’re a marketing manager, a CMO or a CTO working for a B2B or B2C brand, you probably feel some pressure to jump on the bandwagon, and start pointing a significant percentage of your advertising budget at female audiences.

 Why Target Women?